 If traipsing off on your own is a bit intimidating, you can always join a tour or check out other options of transportation in Cambodia.

 There are several tours to choose from.
 We suggest a 3-hour tour on the ancient trails from Siem Reap or an 8-hour tour on brick trails and through rice fields, which also leaves from Siem Reap.
 Vespa scooter tours are also available in the Angkor area.

 10. Visit a TREE Alliance Restaurant and Contribute to Build a Better Future for Cambodian Former Street Youth

 TREE is actually an acronym for Training Restaurants for Employment and Entrepreneurship.
 You can do good for the future of Cambodia by eating at a TREE Alliance restaurant.
 The premise of the restaurants is all about educating and training Cambodians on how to manage restaurants and cook.

 The proceeds from patrons go right back into the organization to fund their projects.
 It’s a brilliant, symbiotic relationship between locals and customers to help foster a positive future in the developing country of Cambodia.
-Places to visit and eat under this program can be found here.
 As far as what to do in Cambodia, this is not a normal “attraction” but it tops our list as a way to do good while you are in the country.

 No matter what you choose to do from our list of things to do in Cambodia, it is safe to say that you can find adventure, shopping, history, and nightlife in the country.
 You can do a bit of good by investing in the local community through tourism, shopping the night markets, or eating at an educational restaurant.
 Cambodia is a beautiful place to visit!